RealA10N/testgen/README.md

 TESTGEN allows you to write your test generation script in such a way that will always output the same test cases (even if they use randomness) by using a seed and a well-formed order of generation.
-By using TESTGEN you are only required to store a configuration file named `tests.toml` with your test generation script, and TESTGEN will generate the tests every time you run the generation script.
+By using TESTGEN you are only required to store a configuration file named `testgen.toml` with your test generation script, and TESTGEN will generate the tests every time you run the generation script.

+## Usage

+TESTGEN is designed to be compatible with the [ICPC problem package specification](https://icpc.io/problem-package-format/).

 ## Example